bradleybossard/node-egghead-io-downloader/README.md

 node.js script for downloading an entire egghead.io course.
 Sometimes they are offered for free for a short time, and I like to watch them at 2-3 times the speed, which is a premium feature.
 So I download them, then use VLC to play them back, etc.  (VLC has best keyboard shortcuts, FYI).

 ### Dependencies
-This script requires [youtube-dl][1] and zip to be installed on your system.
+This script requires [youtube-dl] and zip to be installed on your system.

 ### Installation